epabst/kotlin-showcase/README.md

 Search for "ZZZ" and replace it with the information for your custom app.

+Change the code to your hearts desire.
+You can supply initial data in webclient/src/main/web/initial-data.json, whether manually or by copying in the output from the backup button in the app which exports the current state of the data.

 # How to Prepare to Build webclient

 * Before building webclient, first build https://github.com/jean79/yested_fw using "mvn clean install".